 Outpatient Cardiac Rehabilitation is the specific educational and progressive rehabilitation program for cardiac patients.

 Intensive Care Unit for post-cardiovascular surgery patients is an eight-bed unit located on the northeast wing of the first floor.
-A waiting room is located on the intermediate level of the HeartCare Center.
-There are also three private family waiting/consultation rooms.
+The Intensive Care Unit waiting room is located on the intermediate level of the HeartCare Center.
+In the Intensive Care Unit, there are also three private family waiting/consultation rooms.

 At St. Bernards, there’s a reason we don’t have a chest pain center.
 Because chest pain is often the last warning sign of a heart attack.

 Cardiac catheterization is the most definitive means of evaluating patients for coronary artery disease.
-Electrophysiology allows the physician to determine the cause of heart rhythm disturbances.
+Electrophysiology allows the doctor to determine the cause of heart rhythm disturbances.
 For more information, please call (870) 935-6729.

 Therapy, including Fibrinolytic Tissue Plasminogen Activator (TPA), Activase, and Retevase are available as well as 2b3a platelet-inhibitors.